We’re in this together and we need your help

 Except for a limited number of exemptions, it is now compulsory for all Victorians to wear a face covering when they leave home - please ensure you wear this for your entire journey and practise good hygiene.
 If you're unwell, stay home and get tested even if you have the mildest of symptoms.

-In certain circumstances headache, muscle soreness, stuffy nose, nausea, vomiting and diarrhea may also be considered.
 Visit the symptoms and risks on the Department of Health and Human Services website to find out more about what to do if you are feeling unwell.

 Passengers can take comfort that we have additional daily cleaning services in place across the network, as well as contactless hand sanitisers at stops and stations to help keep you safe while travelling.